EpistasisLab/tpot/docs_sources/using.md

     }
 }

-seeds = [
+population_seeds = [
     'BernoulliNB(GaussianNB(input_matrix), BernoulliNB__alpha=0.1, BernoulliNB__fit_prior=False)',
     'BernoulliNB(input_matrix, BernoulliNB__alpha=0.01, BernoulliNB__fit_prior=True)'
 ]
 ```

-As with `tpot_config`, when using a custom config file the seeds *must* have the standardized name of "seeds".
+As with `tpot_config`, when using a custom config file the seeds *must* have the standardized name of "population_seeds".
 It should only ever be a list of strings.

-The seed individuals will be duplicated until there are as many seeds as the starting population size (given by the `population_size` parameter).
+If less seeds are provided than there are to be individuals in the entire population, then the remainder will be filled with random individuals.

-If the `seeds` parameter is provided along with seeds from a configuration file, the configuration file's seeds will take precedence.
+If the `population_seeds` parameter is provided along with seeds from a configuration file, the configuration file's seeds will take precedence.